Mitigating Coordinate Prediction Bias from Positional Encoding Failures: Introduction

-For both humans and machines, coordinate prediction requires precise awareness of the spatial arrangement of elements within an image.
-When the positional encodings of vision tokens are disrupted, for instance, by dividing the image into patches and shuffling their order, humans typically fail to recover the correct coordinates and resort to random guesses.
-In contrast, MLLMs exhibit different behavior.

-Our experiments show that under such perturbations, the deviations in their outputs are not random but display \textit{systematic directional biases}.
-Furthermore, we observe that a substantial fraction of errors in high-resolution image datasets follows a distribution similar to that seen in these perturbation experiments.
-This suggests that, in long-context scenarios induced by high-resolution image inputs, the weakening of positional information amplifies the model’s inherent directional biases, which in turn degrade coordinate prediction accuracy as shown in~\Cref{fig:intro}.
-In this work, we seek to mitigate such biases and reinforce the contribution of positional encodings, thereby improving the robustness of MLLMs on position-sensitive tasks.
+Coordinate prediction requires precise spatial awareness; however, unlike humans who resort to random guessing when positional signals are shuffled, MLLMs exhibit predictable \textit{directional biases}.
+These patterns closely mirror error distributions in natural high-resolution datasets, suggesting that the weakening of positional information at scale amplifies the model's inherent priors and degrades coordinate accuracy as shown in~\Cref{fig:intro}.
+In this work, we seek to mitigate these biases and reinforce positional encodings to improve MLLM robustness on position-sensitive tasks.

-We propose Vision-PE Shuffle Guidance (VPSG), a training-free test-time guidance scheme that probes failure modes online and suppresses them during generation using only the base model.
-We view decoding through conditional probabilities where the main route estimates a position-conditioned token distribution (given image, prompt, and valid positional encodings), while the auxiliary routes approximate a position-unconditioned reference by shuffling the visual positional encodings.
-VPSG fuses these two signals at test time: the conditional–unconditional contrast amplifies information that is consistent with correct positions and suppresses content that persists when positional cues are removed.
-Practically, at each step we adjust only digit tokens by boosting the position-conditioned evidence and down-weighting the position-free tendency, and a lightweight FSM leaves commas, spaces, and brackets untouched.
-Under greedy decoding this behaves like subtracting a scaled ``negative score'' on digits, thereby strengthening the influence of positional information and stabilizing $[x,y]$ outputs without any training or architectural changes.
+We propose Vision-PE Shuffle Guidance (VPSG), a training-free, test-time method that rectifies coordinate biases online using only the base model.
+VPSG contrasts a position-conditioned main route with auxiliary routes that approximate a position-unconditioned reference by shuffling visual positional encodings.
+This fusion amplifies spatially grounded information while suppressing spurious content that persists even when positional cues are removed.
+Practically, a lightweight FSM ensures that only digit tokens are adjusted—down-weighting position-free tendencies while leaving formatting characters like commas and brackets untouched.
+This mechanism functions as a scaled ``negative score'' during decoding, effectively reinforcing positional influence and stabilizing $[x,y]$ outputs without requiring any training or architectural modifications.

 Two key design choices make VPSG precise and stable.
 Rather than relying on a single PE-shuffled auxiliary route, VPSG aggregates multiple shuffled routes in log space (geometric mean), yielding a robust estimate of the position-unconditioned bias and stabilizing the negative-evidence signal across inputs.
 In addition, VPSG applies a position-aware coefficient schedule: the guidance weight starts high for the first digit of $x$, decays geometrically for subsequent digits, resets at the first digit of $y$, and then decays again.
 This concentrates correction on the most influential digits while avoiding over-regularization of later positions and preserving natural numeric formatting.
 Our contributions can be summarized as follows: